huaweicodelabs/AnalyticsKit/Android/Analytics_android_Java_Full/readme.md

 You can use the gradlew build command to build the project directly.

 You should create an app in AppGallery Connect, and obtain the `agconnect-services.json` file and add it to the project.
-You should also generate a signing certificate fingerprint and add the certificate file to the project, and add configuration to the build.gradle file.
 More to [Development Process](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-dev-process-0000001050163813).

 ## Installation